-Bitch in Sheep's Clothing: Mihato is endlessly supportive of Ren and outwardly friendly and polite, so he seems to have mostly failed to notice her violence, harsh tongue and obsessive behavior.
+- Bitch in Sheep's Clothing: Mihato is endlessly supportive of Ren and outwardly friendly and polite, so he seems to have mostly failed to notice her violence, harsh tongue and obsessive behavior.
 Only Beni seems to notice.

 - Missing Mom: Ren and Mihato's mother died when Ren was born.

-Murder the Hypotenuse: Mihato likes Miyu, so she can accept her relationship with Ren.
+- Murder the Hypotenuse: Mihato likes Miyu, so she can accept her relationship with Ren.
 She can recognize Shinra’s good side, so she’ll step aside there too.
 She’ll at least step back a little when it comes to Yume even if she doesn’t accept it.
 Beni?
 Beni gets attacked in the kitchen with a knife until Ren drags her aside and makes her accept it.
 Maybe it’s no wonder that despite his apparent charm Ren has never even kissed a girl.

-The Nose Knows: Mihato can also discern some rather uncomfortable things about what Ren was doing the night before with a single sniff.
+- The Nose Knows: Mihato can also discern some rather uncomfortable things about what Ren was doing the night before with a single sniff.
 With much greater detail than you might expect.

-Pass the Popcorn: When Shinra begins flirting with/molesting Beni in the kitchen, Mihato makes some popcorn to share with Ren.
+- Pass the Popcorn: When Shinra begins flirting with/molesting Beni in the kitchen, Mihato makes some popcorn to share with Ren.

-Romantic Runner-Up: Mihato has only one ending plus a bit of shared time in Miyu’s route, but is the only one consistently after him.
+- Romantic Runner-Up: Mihato has only one ending plus a bit of shared time in Miyu’s route, but is the only one consistently after him.
 She reacts to her loss with obvious depression.